 There are other ways to learn about the Trinity experience as well.
 Students can visit our website to register for an information session, take a virtual tour, sign up for a college interview, or connect with a current Trinity student with similar academic interests.

 Virtual Opportunities to Connect

 While we won’t be able to participate in virtual high school visits this fall, we are excited to share a variety of opportunities for students, families, counselors, and teachers to engage with Penn.
-Please check our Visit Penn website and YouTube Channel regularly as additional programs and resources will be posted throughout the fall.
+Please check our Visit Penn website and YouTube Channel regularly.

 - Information Sessions & Live Tours